 For Key Issue #3A: Exposure of deterministic QoS, a solution is needed that allows “any AF that has knowledge of deterministic application requirements” to “be able to request TSC services from the 5GS and as authorized, be notified of pertinent network events.”
 This solution provides a mechanism to do that whereby the AF may learn 5GS capabilities to support TSC, request QoS with specified requirements, and supply information that can be used to derive TSCAI for 5GS QoS flows.
 The solution is applicable for all PDU Session Types (IP, Ethernet and unstructured), and is independent of DN TSN protocols (802.1Qbv, 802.1Qci, 802.1Qcc).

 To enable the above capabilities, this solution proposes to enhance External Exposure of Network Capability (see 23.501, section 5.20), specifically for Provisioning and Monitoring capabilities.
 An update to the “Setting up an AF session with required QoS” procedure in TS23.502, section 4.15.6.6 is proposed for setting QoS for TSC.

+5.3.2 Key Issue #3A: Exposure of deterministic QoS

+Any AF that has knowledge of deterministic application requirements should be able to request TSC services from the 5GS and as authorized, be notified of pertinent network events.
+This key issue is intended to support in the 5GS, requirements from TS 22.104 [4] where a TSN bridged network may not be needed and requirements from TS 22.263 [5] for Video, Imaging and Audio for Professional Applications (VIAPA).
+Applications provide those requirements to 5GS for any type of PDU Session.

+This KI focuses on enhancing NEF framework.

+For this Key Issue, the following areas should be studied:

+a) Ability for AF to request absolute delay and jitter requirements, and mechanisms to enable the PCF to determine the 5GS QoS parameters based on the requirements received from AF.